other important monuments in and around Athens

-In 86 BC Sulla plundered the city, which brought to Rome the vastness of works of art, demolished and burned many monuments.
-It was only Hadrian, who was very interested in Greek culture, who developed the city.
+In 86 BC Sulla plundered the city, which brought to Rome the a lots of works of art, demolished and burned many monuments.
+Only Hadrian, who was very interested in Greek culture, developed the city.
 He finished the Temple of Olympian Zeus, set it next to the Arch, which he called by his name, thus setting the border between the Greek and Roman cities.

 In 1204, during the Fourth Crusade, Athens passed under the rule of Catholic rulers.
 Christians either adopted the remaining secular temples on churches or used them as building blocks for new churches and cathedrals.

 In 1456, the Turkish Ottomans occupied the city, ruling here until the 19th century.
 They again destroyed everything that was Christian.
 At the foot of the Acropolis, there were born new districts typical of Turkey.
 The Parthenon was turned into a mosque.